mrkkrp/ion/README.md

 - There is probability that you'll meet a horned toad while using the app.

+## How to Improve ION

+If you want to improve ION and continue its development, I advise the following improvements:

+- use boost instead of STL;
+- try to rewrite some parts in more functional style;
+- use some well-known library to work with WAVE, abandon my library;
+- use XML instead of parameter lists, abandon my library;
+- it would be great if it could be compiled with GCC (Qt for GUI).

 ## License

 Copyright (c) 2014 Mark Karpov